MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/manage-admins.md

 ## Office 365 and Azure AD roles with access to Cloud App Security

+> [!NOTE]
+> Office 365 and Azure AD roles aren't listed in the Cloud App Security **Manage admin access** page.
+To assign roles in Office 365 or Azure Active Directory, go to the relevant RBAC settings for that service.

 By default, the following Office 365 and [Azure Active Directory (Azure AD)](/azure/active-directory/users-groups-roles/directory-assign-admin-roles) admin roles have access to Cloud App Security:

 - **Global administrator and Security administrator**: Administrators with **Full access** have full permissions in Cloud App Security.
 They can add admins, add policies and settings, upload logs and perform governance actions, access and manage SIEM agents.